 “Banners have 99 problems and a click ain’t one.”
 So said Scott Sorokin, Chief Strategy Officer at Razorfish, in June 2017 — and boy have things evolved even more since then.
-Banner ads are well on their way to extinction, and marketing in general is so much more complicated (and far more nuanced, and increasingly more specialized) than it's ever been before.
+For better or worse, banner ads are well on their way to extinction, and marketing in general is so much more complicated (and far more nuanced, and increasingly more specialized) than it's ever been before.
 But, fear not — we're here to help you get a game plan together that will not only organize your thoughts on strategy and deliverables, but impress your entire team with its professional appearance.

-One way to begin is by using a customizable marketing plan template.
+One way to begin drafting a marketing plan is by using a customizable marketing plan template.
 You can just drag-and-drop your content into pre-designed slides based on professional recommendations and sources.
-The presentation suggests high-level topics to cover, outlines specific scopes of work, and visualizes marketing concepts to better to communicate with and motivate your team.
+The sample Annual Marketing Plan presentation suggests high-level topics to cover, outlines specific scopes of work, and visualizes marketing concepts to better communicate with and motivate your team.
 We dig into what you should include on each page of an Annual Marketing Plan presentation below.

 1. Marketing Plans Need Big Goals